 - Receipt of anticipated funding levels in each program by The College of Idaho

-Your Financial Aid Award Letter may contain any combination of scholarships, grants, loans and/or Work-Study and are awarded based on a full year of attendance.
-Half of each award is released to the student’s account for the Fall semester and the other half for the combined Winter/Spring term.
+Your Financial Aid Award Letter may contain any combination of; scholarships, grants, loans and/or Work-Study funds, awards are based on a full year of attendance.

-You will be notified if it is necessary to revise your award (See Revised Awards) The College of Idaho scholarships, grants, waivers and work may not exceed tuition.
+You will be notified if a revision of your award occurs based on new or updated information (See Revised Awards), The College of Idaho scholarships, grants, waivers and work may not exceed tuition.
 All other non-college scholarships, loans and work may address costs above tuition.
 Aid is usually not available for summer study.
 It is your responsibility to give careful attention to the following details:

 Length of Eligibility

 Undergraduate grants and scholarships normally are limited to use in the first ten terms of full-time study (Fall term is counted as one term and Winter/Spring is counted as one term).
 Institutional aid is reduced by one half after the eighth term.
-If you continue undergraduate study beyond 10 full-time terms (or equivalent), you may apply only for loans and/or a Pell Grant.
+Continuing undergraduate study beyond the recommended 10 full-time terms (or equivalent), you may only receive loans and/or a Pell Grant, if eligible.
 Students need to be aware that the completion of only 24 credit hours per academic year will require a fifth year of undergraduate study.

 You will be notified if it is necessary to revise your Award Letter.
-Your award may be revised based on additional information you supplied on your Financial Aid Application, through the verification process, because of changes to your academic credentials and/or if you are not enrolled for a full academic year.
+Your award may be revised based on additional information you supplied via; the Financial Aid Application, the verification process, changes to your academic credentials and/or enrollment of less than a full academic year.
 Annual awards will be adjusted if a student is not enrolled for both semesters.